Overcoming the mystery elements of the original Predator seemed like an impossible task, but Predator 2 has more to offer than most give it credit for

 That leaves the Predator franchise, which most will agree has proven the most underwhelming overall.
 In comparative terms that statement could have been made as early as 1991 based on the status of Aliens and Judgement Day, which many have argued are superior to the movies they succeeded.
 Beyond that, the series succumbed to the much-anticipated but demoralizingly cack-handed Alien vs Predator crossover series, a cinematic venture hinted at as early as 1990.
 The returning character’s wall of trophies spied in Predator 2 features a mouthwatering ‘Easter Egg’ in the form of a xenomorph skull, suggesting that the most proficient sport killer in the universe managed to overcome the most proficient killer, well, ever, a tantalising prospect for moviegoers.
 It would be fourteen years before such a concept materialised, a long time to build unrealistic expectations, but Alien vs Predator and Alien vs Predator: Requiem were enough to disappoint even the most loyal fans, tarnishing two franchises in one fell swoop.
 As much as it saddens me to suggest, that barely-glimpsed teaser with the xenomorph skull remains the most intriguing moment in the entire crossover debacle.

 In the hands of Lethal Weapon scribe Shane Black and cult writer/director Fred Dekker, 2018’s The Predator, a homage to 80s action sensibilities that managed to feel mildly fresh, would build on Nimrod Antal’s intriguing yet mildly deflating Predators, but Predator 2, which has experienced something of a renaissance in recent years, seems to be the sequel most remember fondest ― ironic since it put the franchise down for an unceremonious 8-count.
-The fact that the ever popular Schwarzenegger pulled out of the project due to a last-minute intervention from James Cameron seemed like the death knell for the studio’s elite blockbuster ambitions.
+The fact that the ever popular Schwarzenegger pulled out of the project due to a last-minute intervention from James Cameron was a huge blow for the studio’s elite blockbuster ambitions.
 Cameron figured that Arnie starring in Predator 2 would have an impact on the schedule and box office power of Terminator 2, a project the filmmaker had been working on for many years that was set to go into production.
 It was a case of bad timing for 20th Century Fox and Silver Pictures.

 This is what I call the speech, kid.
 It’s the only one I got and I only give it once, so pay attention.
 ‘Til now, it’s all been fun and games.
 “Cops and robbers,” Dunkin Donuts.
 But you’re in the shit now.
 Metro Command is a war zone.Lieutenant Mike Harrigan